-Press the power liftgate close switch for about one second or more while the liftgate is fully opened.
+Press the power liftgate close switch while the liftgate is fully opened.
 The hazard warning lights flash twice and the liftgate closes automatically after the beep sound is heard.

 If the power liftgate switch/power liftgate close switch/power liftgate button on the transmitter is pressed or the outside handle is operated while the liftgate is opening/closing electrically, the beep sound is heard and the liftgate moves in the reverse direction automatically.
 If this operation is repeated the system switches to manual operation.